-Story Massage for siblings is proving very popular in palliative care settings.
-Here, Angela Garrett, Complementary Therapy Co-ordinator at Christopher’s Children’s Hospice explains how she first introduced Story Massage for siblings at a children’s hospice.
+The Story Massage Programme for siblings is proving very popular in palliative care settings.
+Here, Angela Garrett, Complementary Therapy Co-ordinator at Christopher’s Children’s Hospice explains how she first introduced the programme for siblings at a children’s hospice.
 St Christopher’s Children’s Hospice is a Centre of Excellence in the programme.

 Angela said that it seemed most appropriate to use stories from the section on ‘Time to Talk’ in the book, as they are especially written to offer some kind of therapeutic interaction for the children, enabling them to share their feelings in a safe and trusting place.
 So she chose A Safe Place and Animal Friends.